Recharged (album): Background and promotion

 Recharged was officially announced on the band's Facebook page on September 12, 2013, the same day that their new game, LP Recharge, was released.
 The band revealed that the album is a remix album, featuring reinterpretations of ten of the songs from Living Things, as well as including their new song with Steve Aoki, "A Light That Never Comes" (and a remix of it).
 Five of the remixes were previously released as part of a pre-order promotion for Living Things, called Living Things Remixed (following the release of Living Things, pre-order customers received a remix of a song from the album each month for eight months).
 The band also announced that there will be a limited-edition version of the album, available exclusively from their website.
 It features an interactive 3D sculpture based on the Living Things album artwork, a 48-page art booklet, both Living Things and Recharged albums, and a magnetic stylus that can interact with the liquid solution in the 3D sculpture to create unique patterns and designs are included.
 Pre-orders began on September 16.

 In regards to the song "A Light That Never Comes" and the album, Mike Shinoda said:

 On September 13, Shinoda made another post on the band's Facebook page, revealing the track list and talking about the album:

 In that same post, Shinoda revealed that pre-orders from the band's website will receive an exclusive digital download of Paul van Dyk's remix of "Burn It Down", which was also previously released as part of Living Things Remixed.

 As of October 24, 2013, the album can be heard in its entirety on MTV.com, five days before it was officially released.

-On January 21, 2014, a new EP was released entitled, "A Light That Never Comes (Remixes)" online.
+On January 21, 2014, a new EP was released; it is entitled "A Light That Never Comes (Remixes)" online.